Airline SAS starts jobs, wages talks with unions

 By Simon Johnson

-STOCKHOLM Loss-making Scandinavian airline SAS (SAS.ST) began talks on Thursday with unions to agree up to 6,000 redundancies and wage cuts it says are vital to keep the airline flying.
+STOCKHOLM, Nov 15 Loss-making Scandinavian airline SAS began talks on Thursday with unions to agree up to 6,000 redundancies and wage cuts it says are vital to keep the airline flying.

 The airline wants unions to agree by Sunday 3 billion Swedish crowns of cost cuts.

-Without union backing, lenders, including the three governments, could withdraw a pledge of 3.5 billion Swedish crowns (325.84 million pounds) in new loans, which has to tide SAS over until 2015.
+Without union backing, lenders, including the three governments, could withdraw a pledge of 3.5 billion Swedish crowns ($516 million) in new loans, which has to tide SAS over until 2015.

 "The Danish Pilot Association says yes to negotiations and no to an ultimatum," Lars Bjorking, chairman of the Danish Pilot Association, was quoted by Danish news agency Ritzau as saying.